Cavorter/cavort/content/posts/2006-04-06-fyi-site-outages-over-the-next-few-days.md

   - web hosting
   - announcements
 ---
 In case anyone is curious, there are likely to be some outages over the next couple of days as I do some work on the back end of cavort.org.
-It shouldn't effect <a href="http://www.cavort.org/l-space">L-Space</a> but will likely effect everything else I've got hosted on this box while I mess around with the sites and the database.
+It shouldn't effect [L-Space](http://www.cavort.org/l-space) but will likely effect everything else I've got hosted on this box while I mess around with the sites and the database.